kenstratton/my_blog/README.md

 <img width="690" alt="Screen Shot 2021-06-08 at 17 08 09" src="https://user-images.githubusercontent.com/77530003/121148464-c31eaf00-c87c-11eb-92f6-fc992b1932c8.png">

 ### User IO, and validations
-This application always provieds user opportunity to input/output because the program needs request of user for behaving through HTTP communication.
-Focusing on the Sign up behavior, there is manifest points where input and output occurs.
+This application always provieds a user with an opportunity to input/output because it needs user requests for behaving via HTTP communication.
+Focusing on the sign-up behavior, there are manifest points where input and output occurs.

-As an example of input,  a user should go through inputing some info in a form and send request(submit) to sign up.
+As an example of input,  a user should experience inputing some info in a form and submit a request to sign up.
-As an example of output. a computer recieves the request with the user’s info, generates data of the user, and transfer to the other page to show the user that the request has been dealt with.
+As an example of output. a computer recieves the request with the user’s info, generates data, and transfers to the top page that indicates completion of the sign-up.

 Example of I/O: